 How are Emax Crowns Prepared?

-Next, a digital impression of your teeth will be made.
+Next, a digital impression of your teeth will be made with the help of an intraoral camera.
+You don’t need a messy impression with a paste here.
 This impression is then transmitted into the computer that controls the milling procedure.

 What are the Benefits of the Emax System?